History of Chincoteague, Virginia: Tourist destination (since 1962)

-Until the 1950s, most tourists to the island, except during the annual carnival and pony penning, were sportsmen, there to fish or hunt waterfowl.
+Until the 1950s, most tourists who travelled to the island, except during the annual carnival and pony penning, were sportsmen, there to fish or hunt waterfowl.
 Publicity generated by the Misty franchise, and the easy access to the beach and recreational facilities on Assateague Island, brought many tourists to Chincoteague who were uninterested in shooting the wildlife except with cameras.
 Combined with the continued decline of the seafood industry, the economy of Chincoteague gradually shifted from being based on harvesting its waters to tourism.

 Many souvenir shops and other tourist enterprises were built along Maddox Boulevard, especially in the years after 1962.
 At first, the motels were buildings converted from other uses, but by the late 1960s, purpose-built structures were being erected along Maddox Boulevard, some with swimming pools.
 Although Misty died in 1972 at age 26, the island continued to be publicized.
 By the 1990s, tourism was the island's principal business, bringing in more than $100 million annually.
 National hotel chains, including a Hampton Inn and a Comfort Suites, arrived with the 21st century.

 The changes to Chincoteague, including the sale of the Beebe Ranch for development in 1989 and the destruction by fire of the ranch house in 1996, brought local soul-searching.
 Islanders were divided by such questions as the establishment of a nudist beach on Assateague (outlawed by Accomack County ordinance in 1984) and the building of a McDonald's near the bridge between the two islands.
 The modest homes on Chincoteague Island were supplemented by townhouses and condominiums, many occupied by seasonal residents.
 With increased real estate prices, many from Chincoteague sold their land and moved to less expensive property on the mainland.
 The seafood industry ceased to be a major factor in the island's economy: most of the oyster-shucking houses, which had continued in operation using imported shellfish despite the local decline in oystering, finally closed in the 1980s and 1990s.
 The clam industry sought bivalves from deeper waters, and Chincoteague by then supplied few shellfish.